sendgrid/docs/source/API_Reference/Event_Webhook/event.md

 - <a name="marketingcampaignid"></a>`marketing_campaign_id`
 - <a name="marketingcampaignname"></a>`marketing_campaign_name`

-For emails sent through our Marketing Campaigns feature, we will add Marketing Campaigns specific params to the Event Webhook.
+For emails sent through our Marketing Campaigns feature, we add Marketing Campaigns specific params to the Event Webhook.
 Both `marketing_campaign_name` and `marketing_campaign_id` are displayed as unique arguments in the event data.

 {% anchor h3 %}
 Example event from a standard (non-A/B test) campaign send: